wiznick79/minesweeper/Readme.txt

 Minesweeper clone by Nikolaos Perris (nperris@gmail.com), (c) 2019 Git repository : github.com/wiznick79/minesweeper/

+xx/10/2019 v0.99
+- When you use the built-in cheat or you repeat a gameboard, your score cannot count as a high score.

 23/07/2019 v0.98
 - Added the option to repeat a gameboard